 A late filing penalty is a fee charged by HMRC if you file your tax return late.
 As you might expect.
 The penalty varies depending on whether you’re a sole trader or whether you run a limited company.

-The late filing penalty starts at £100 if you’re a day late and it can increase all the way to £1,600 for a whole year.
+The late penalty starts at £100 if you’re a day late and it can increase all the way to £1,600 for a whole year.